Waleed-Hamdi/Udacity-Second-Project/README.md

   you  have to download node_modules

+# setup and connect to DataBase
+  1-download postgres database and set it up
+  2- open teminal and type =>> psql -U  followed by your username 3- type your password
+  4- CREATE DATABASE test_store_front;
+  5- CREATE DATABASE dev_store_front;
+  6- \c test_store_front   or   \c dev_store_front  to connect to this database 7- \q to disconnect this database

 # the first step is make sure you have all this packages in package.json
   ## in dependencies
     bcrypt,